 Does the MDH have other publications that would be useful to the buyer?
 Yes.
-The “Well Owner’s Handbook” (PDF: 1.56MB/40 pages) is a free booklet with information about wells including how a well and water system works, well testing requirements, and options for water treatment.
+The “Well Owner’s Handbook” (PDF) is a free booklet with information about wells including how a well and water system works, well testing requirements, and options for water treatment.

 The MDH also has brochures that may also be useful to the buyer entitled: